LogoHistorical Figure MBTI

 The Interior Moral Universe

-His later political conservatism — his famous opposition to Speransky's administrative reforms, his defense of autocracy in the Memoir on Ancient and Modern Russia — looks like a contradiction until you read it through Fi.
-He was not defending an abstract political theory; he was defending what he loved.
-Russia as it existed, with its particular textures and traditions and hierarchies, was something he felt deeply.
-The INFP conservative is not a reactionary by calculation but by attachment — he clings to what he loves the way other people cling to people.
-Karamzin loved Russia as a specific, felt reality, and abstract reform threatened to dissolve that reality into a scheme.
+His political conservatism looks like a contradiction until you read it through Fi.
+He was not defending an abstract theory; he was defending what he loved.
+Russia as it existed, with its particular textures and traditions, was something he felt deeply.
+The INFP conservative clings to what he loves the way other people cling to people — and abstract reform threatened to dissolve that reality into a scheme.

 Ne